jonsth131/ctf.support/content/steganography/image/_index.md

 `steghide`

 ## Stegsolve
 [Stegsolve](http://www.caesum.com/handbook/Stegsolve.jar) is used to solve steganography challenges.
-It can be used to view different bit planes, extract data from bit planes.
+It can be used to view different bit planes, and extract data from bit planes.

 {{< img name="stegsolve-normal" size="small" >}}